Onenightcarnival/stock-short-term-trade-test/README.md

 Make sure your data has more than 50 days record to calculate MA50.
 # Other
 Since Yahoo finance public data is limited (open, high, low, close), the algorithm is very rough.
-If there are more data like 2H chart, the algorithm could be improved dramatically.
+If there are more data like 2H chart, the algorithm could be fine tuned with more details.